jadecobra/python_tdd_exercises/source/how_to/make_tdd/make_tdd_environment_automatically.rst

 * pick the name for the project
 * make the test pass and
-* work on the project, though I can now use an LLM_ to help with this
+* work on the project, though I can now use what is currently popularly called `Artifical Intelligence`_ to help with this

 this way I only need to do 3 steps instead of 18